This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child will not stop crying, or will not eat.

-- Your child is an infant and has a bulging soft spot on his head.
+- Your child is an infant and has a bulging soft spot on his or her head.

 Contact your child's healthcare provider if: